yousefalabdullah/osu-beatmaps-downloader/README.md

 * Open **osu!**.
 * Select all the downloaded `.osz` files.
 * **Drag-and-drop** them directly into the game window to extract them all at once.
-*(Alternatively, you can open them together, run them one by one, or move them directly into your game's `Songs` or beatmaps directory).*
+*(Alternatively, you can open them together, run them one by one, or move them directly into your game's `Songs` or beatmaps directory, just import them in your preferred way!).*

 ---